DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Experiment

 \subsection{CALVIN Benchmark}

 \textbf{Experiment and Environment Setup}.
-The CALVIN benchmark~\cite{mees2022calvin} (Figure~\ref{Fig: calvin exp results}(a)) was built for language-conditioned policy learning in long-horizon robot manipulation tasks.
+The CALVIN benchmark~\cite{mees2022calvin} (Fig.~\ref{Fig: calvin exp results}(a)) was built for language-conditioned policy learning in long-horizon robot manipulation tasks.
 Each instruction chain comprises five language instructions that need to be executed sequentially.
-Our experiments involved the \textit{zero-shot generalization setup}, where models are trained in environments A, B and C and tested in D. We implemented DISCO with 3d diffuser actor~\cite{ke20243d} as the low-level diffusion and compared with SOTA language-conditioned policies RT-1~\cite{brohan2022rt}, RoboFlamingo~\cite{li2023vision}, and SuSIE~\cite{black2023zero}.
+Our experiments involved the \textit{zero-shot generalization setup}, where models are trained in environments ABC and tested in D. We implemented DISCO with ChatGPT4 as keyframe generator and 3D Diffuser Actor~\cite{ke20243d} as the low-level diffusion policy.
+DISCO observes and marks key points in the top and front views and synthesis target end-effector position as the keyframe to guide the policy.
+We compared DISCO with SOTA language-conditioned policies RT-1~\cite{brohan2022rt}, RoboFlamingo~\cite{li2023vision}, and SuSIE~\cite{black2023zero} and DISCO with vanilla inpainting method.
 Following prior work~\cite{mees2022calvin}, we report the success rate and the average length of completed sequential tasks.

-\textbf{Results.} As shown in Table~\ref{Fig: calvin exp results}(b), DISCO achieved the best performance on the zero-shot transfer (ABC->D) tasks, with an average length of 3.57, improving upon the SOTA baseline policy.
-Vanilla inpainting did not improve performance --- this was primarily due to the inaccurate keyframes that caused the suboptimal action generation.